 By Lina Martinez

 Choices of renting or buying often swing with the markets for each.
-In 2007 it was better to sell and rent than to buy, as home prices had gone through the stratosphere (and you would have saved a huge loss on down the road).
-When home prices are high then chose to rent.
-Right now rents are high and should be pushing more and more people to buy.
+In 2007, it was better to sell and rent than to buy, as home prices had gone through the stratosphere (and you would have saved a huge loss down the road).
+When home prices are high, then choose to rent.
+Right now, rents are high and should be pushing more and more people to buy.

 Ask yourself, how long do you intend to be here?
-If the answer is uncertain as your job might require a move or other factors might come into play, rent.
-Should you plan on staying for a longer term, than seriously consider buying.
+If the answer is uncertain, as your job might require a move or other factors might come into play, rent.
+Should you plan on staying for a longer term, then seriously consider buying.

 A home purchase doesn’t make sense if it will be for less than 6 or 7 years.
 The upfront costs of buying (like closing costs) need to be spread over time to make the purchase worthwhile.
 It is also worth knowing that home values typically don’t rise at a massive rate in normal market conditions.
 Your home will not make you rich.

-If you’re in it for the long haul, buy.
+If you’re in it for the long haul, buy, or even use a custom home builder in Spring, TX (or elsewhere depending on where you want to live) to build a house to your exact specifications.
 Especially right now with rent prices so high, the amount saved over a long period will be substantial.
 Saving money is just as good as making it.

 Keep throwing out the traditional measurement of success and the American Dream that home ownership conjures up and look at it from a practical level.
 It is for some and not for others.
 If you plan on staying put for a while, this could be a good time to consider locking in a low rate for a new home.